Welcome to living on a narrowboat

 In January 2013 I added a browser based narrowboat budget calculator to the site.
 Narrowbudget guides you through the buying process highlighting areas of expenditure that you may not have considered.
 The application then leads you through all areas of onboard expenditure and also includes expenditure that you will need to consider if you are thinking about life afloat.
 Narrowbudget offers you the most comprehensive resource for calculating a water based lifestyle that you are likely to find either on or off the internet.

 As you can see, there’s a wealth of information on the site if you’re considering buying a narrowboat.
 I hope you enjoy the site.
-Let me know if you feel that there’s something missing, and definitely let me know if the site has helped you to decide that a life afloat is right for you.
+Let me know if you feel that there’s something missing, and definitely let me know if the site has helped you to decide whether living on a narowboat is right for you.